Top 15 Best Freshwater Fishes That Are Always Popular

 Freshwater molly fishes

-These small species can grow up to 3-4 inches, are peaceful, and are easily adaptable to a variety of water conditions.
-Mollies are also easy to look after, so they are the best choice for a beginner.
+These small species can grow up to 3-4 inches, are peaceful, and easily adaptable to various water conditions.
+Mollies are also easy to care for, so they are the best choice for beginners.

-A Molly fish can be fed both plants and animals as they are omnivores.
+Molly fish can be fed to both plants and animals as they are omnivores.
 They don’t lay eggs and give live birth like mammals.
 So, they are also called livebearers.

-The tropical water temperature with a pH of 7.0-7.8 and a tank size of a minimum of 20 gallons is most suitable for Mollies.
-Mollies breed easily, so beginners should only keep the species of same-sex in the aquarium.
+Mollies are most suitable for tropical water temperatures with a pH of 7.0-7.8 and a tank size of at least 20 gallons.
+Mollies breed easily, so beginners should only keep species of the same sex in the aquarium.

 5. Bettas